jackeichen/pydiskcmd/README.md

 RAID/HBA Support
 ----------------
 Only HBA Card and RAID JBOD mode under test.
-Do Not support RAID Mode.
+Limited support RAID Mode.

 The configuration should matrixed support with smartie.
 See raid_support_matrix_with_smartie.txt for details.